 Treatment for anxiety disorders.
 CBD may be able to help lower anxiety behaviors in various disorders such as post-traumatic stress disorder, panic disorder, obsessive-compulsive disorder, and general anxiety disorder.

 Treatment for Alzheimer’s disease.
-Initial research discovered that CBD can prevent those suffering in the early stage of Alzheimer’s disease.
+The first research discovered that CBD can prevent those suffering in the early stage of Alzheimer’s disease.

-What Types of Hemp CBD Oil Products Are Available?
+What Types of CBD Oil Products Are Available?

 Most people use CBD using its pure oil format.
 But CBD can also be found in a number of other forms.
 These include:

-CBD Topicals.
+CBD Topicals, Balms and Salves.
 Topicals infused with CBD give you localized pain relief, address the inflammation and stiffness of arthritis, and even relax your muscles.
 Some research studies also show that CBD-infused topicals can help address skin conditions including psoriasis and eczema.

 CBD Salves and massage oils.
 Salves and massage oils with CBD can provide calming aromas while at the same time give additional benefits such as skin conditioning or even extra pain relief.